-Professor Morris is a member of the editorial boards of the Journal of Information Systems, International Journal of Accounting Information Systems, and the Journal of Emerging Technologies in Accounting.
+Professor Morris is a member of the editorial board of the Journal of Emerging Technologies in Accounting.

 Santucci, J. M., Cervone, D. P., Morris, B., Neidermeyer, P., Fleming, S. (2010).
 "Accounting in the Clouds: How Web 2.0, Cloud Computing, and SaaS are impacting the Accounting Profession."
 In Tracy Tuten (Ed.), Enterprise 2.0: How Technology, eCommerce, and Web 2.0 Are Transforming Business Virtually (vol. 1).
 Greenwich.
 CT: Greenwood Publishing.